Pair Of Right-Handed Pitchers Ink With Rebels For 2013

 As a senior, Lafferty was named to the All-SEC second team, becoming the schools 92nd All-SEC honoree in program history.
 Lafferty also served as team captain that season.

 Lafferty is married to the former Lauren Nelson of Baldwyn, Miss.
-The couple welcomed their first child in December, William Carl Lafferty IV.
+The couple has one child, William Carl Lafferty IV.